Independent Control of Multiple Channels in Metasurface Devices: Introduction

-Metasurfaces are ultrathin artificial material layers formed by subwavelength-sized meta-atoms, designed for specific manipulations of the amplitudes \cite{wang1803graphene,wang2018systematic}, phases \cite{ra2014tailoring}, and polarization states \cite{niemi2013synthesis} of reflected and transmitted waves.
+However, in all of those works, metasurfaces are designed only for one incident angle, and the response for waves incident from other directions is actually not engineered.
+Thus, the surface does not provide any functionality for other illuminations.
+It is worth mentioning that some of these devices can naturally provide multiple functionalities for different incidences \cite{asadchy2017flat,yin2019terahertz}, for example, an anomalous reflector can always serve as a retroreflector when illuminated from its isolated channel \cite{yin2019terahertz}.
+But those additional functionalities are unconsciously inherited from reciprocity and power conservation.

+Recently, interest in multifunctional metasurfaces significantly increased and new devices which perform different functionalities by switching the incident directions \cite{asadchy2017flat,yin2019terahertz} or polarization states \cite{zhang2017multichannel,zhang2019multichannel} have been proposed.
+For example, in \cite{asadchy2017flat}, five-ports retroreflectors have been experimentally demonstrated by engineering the spatial dispersion of a reactive surface.
+In \cite{kamali2017angle}, it was demonstrated that the reflection phases for incidences from two different angles can be independently controlled by exciting different resonant modes in meta-atoms.
+However, these approaches to independent control of channel responses are applicable only for specific functionalities and strongly rely on numerical optimizations which are time-consuming -- especially when the number of considered channels increases -- and do not provide versatile and systematic design tools for multi-channel devices.

 According to the Floquet theory, periodic planar structures scatter into infinite numbers of harmonics in free space, including far-field propagating modes and near-field evanescent modes.
 In the far-zone, propagating modes are equivalent to ``open waveguides'' supporting waves propagating along different directions in space which are analogous to ``channels'' in a multi-port network \cite{guglielmi1989multimode, asadchy2017flat}.
-Therefore, in general, metasurfaces can be equivalent to $N$-port networks.
-By adjusting the period of metasurfaces, the number and direction of diffraction channels can be controlled.
-In general, a linear metasurface with $N$-channels can be characterized by $N\times N$ scattering matrix $\overline{\overline{S}}$.
-As it is well known from the electromagnetic networks theory, for lossless metasurfaces the scattering matrix is unitary and for reciprocal metasurfaces it is symmetric \cite{pozar2009microwave}.
+Therefore, metasurfaces can be viewed as $N$-port networks, where the numbers of ports depends on the number of considered incidence and scattering directions.
+Here, in the spirit of the classical theory of multi-port systems \cite{pozar2009microwave}, we consider linear metasurfaces optimized to operate for plane waves propagating along $N$ directions in space as multi-port networks characterized by an $N\times N$ scattering matrix $\overline{\overline{S}}$.
+We show that this scattering matrix can be engineered in an arbitrary way provided that the matrix does not violate reciprocity for reciprocal structures and energy conservation for lossless metasurfaces.
+As it is well known from the electromagnetic networks theory, for lossless and reciprocal metasurfaces the scattering matrix is unitary and symmetric.